 What is goat’s milk formula?

 Goat’s formula is, in my opinion, the best formula on the market.
 While goat’s formula still has the proteins casein and whey, the casein that causes the reaction, is only found in trace amounts and is different from dairy casein.
 Breast milk contains beta casein as does goat’s formula, whereas dairy contains alpha casein.
 This casein is what newborns struggle with.
 This difference makes goat’s milk very easy to digest for bubs.
 This is the number one reason I would love to see goat’s formula become the standard choice of formula for our newborns.
 On saying that, you do still need to be aware of ingredients from brand to brand as some use maltodextrin in their formula, which is best to keep away from.
-But good brands consist of Karicare and Nanny Care if you are live in the US, or the UK, and no I am not getting any funding from these companies to mention them.

 Another plus with goat’s milk is that baby will easily digest the fat content because, unlike cow’s milk, goat’s milk contains agglutinin.
 This means that the fat globules do not bunch together, leaving them to be absorbed more appropriately.
 Also, according to Dr Sears, goat’s milk contains ‘13 percent more calcium, 25 percent more vitamin B-6, 47 percent more vitamin A, 134 percent more potassium, and three times more niacin.
 It is also four times higher in copper.
 Goat's milk also contains 27 percent more of the antioxidant selenium than cow's milk.
 Cow's milk contains five times as much vitamin B-12 as goat's milk and ten times as much folic acid.’
 But these days goat’s formula is fortified with folic acid and B12, meaning they have been added to make up this lack.